- What’s The Difference Between Secured and Unsecured Loans?

 Why does this choice matter?
 The loan you choose impacts your interest rate, borrowing limit, required collateral, repayment terms, and even your credit score.

-In this guide, we break down the nitty-gritty of bridging loans, which are typically secured, so you can see if they align with your needs and financial planning.
+In this guide, we explain everything about bridging loans, which are typically secured, so you can see if they align with your needs and financial planning.

 What’s The Difference Between Secured and Unsecured Loans?